 Top Anesthesiologist Assistant Schools

 Students at Emory University in Atlanta, Georgia, will spend about 2,500 hours in clinical rotations during the 27 months.
 Emory offers a Master of Medical Science program in anesthesiology at the Emory University School of Medicine.
 The program takes place over the course of 27 straight months.
-Those who have completed basic courses in premed are able to enter into this program.
+Those who have completed basic courses in pre-med are able to enter into this program.
 Students also must complete the Certifying Examination for Anesthesiologist Assistants in order to become professionals in the field.
-The school was ranked #20 among national universities by U.S. News and World Report for 2017.
+The school was ranked #21 among national universities by U.S. News and World Report for 2020.

 Case Western Reserve University

 Case Western Reserve University in Cleveland, Ohio, also oversees the AA M.S. program on campuses in Houston, TX, and Washington, D.C.
 The anesthesiologist assistant program awards a Master of Science degree.
 Prerequisites to the program include a pre-med bachelor's degree and the MCAT.
 The 24-month program includes 66 credit hours over the course of six semesters.
-In 2017, U.S. News and World Report ranked Case Western Reserve #37 among national universities.
+In 2020, U.S. News and World Report tied Case Western Reserve #40 among national universities.

 Nova Southeastern University

 The anesthesiologist assistant program at Nova Southeastern University in Fort Lauderdale, Florida, aims to be locally, nationally, and internationally known as one of the best sources for anesthesiologist assistant information and services.